nemanjajovic/react-dashboard/README.md

 ### How to start the app

-1. Clone the repository
+1. Download the repository
+2. Open CMD
-2. Navigate to the directory and write `npm install` to install all the dependencies
+3. Navigate to the downloaded directory and write `npm install` to install all the dependencies
-3. After installing the dependencies write `npm start` to start a localhost server on port 3000
+4. After installing the dependencies write `npm start` to start a localhost server on port 3000
-4. Go to localhost:3000 and play with the app
+5. Go to localhost:3000 in your favourite browser

 ### About

 Fully responsive admin dashboard created with React.
 This dashboard contains 4 pages and 4 applications.

 This project was creating with:

 1. React (Used Context for state managment)